danieledwardgeorgehitchcock/ripple-energy/README.md

 hatch shell start
 ```

-Run the Ariadne code generator:
+This project uses the Ariadne code generator.
+To run it:

 ```console
 ariadne-codegen